Nickolas Grace

-Early life and career
+Early life

 Grace was educated at the King's School, Chester and Forest School, Walthamstow.
-He trained as an actor at the Central School of Speech and Drama, where he still teaches.
+He trained as an actor at the Central School of Speech and Drama.

+Career

 He made his theatrical debut in weekly rep in Frinton-on-Sea, Essex in 1969, and appeared in Trevor Peacock's Erb later that year, which transferred to the Strand Theatre in spring 1970, his first appearance in the West End.
-He joined the Royal Shakespeare Company in 1972, and in 1973 played Aumerle there in the Ian Richardson/Richard Pasco Richard II, which transferred to Broadway.
+He joined the Royal Shakespeare Company in 1972, and in 1973 played Aumerle there in the Ian Richardson/Richard Pasco production of Richard II.

 Grace then played Hamlet for the opening of the Playhouse, Derby in 1975.
 Back at the RSC, from 1976 to 1978 he appeared as Dromio of Ephesus in Trevor Nunn's first ever musical, The Comedy of Errors (with Judi Dench, Michael Williams and Roger Rees), Hitler in Schweik and Witwoud in The Way of the World, directed by John Barton.

-Brideshead Revisited

-Grace secured the part of the flamboyant aesthete Anthony Blanche in Brideshead Revisited, which filmed off and on from 1979 to 1981.
-Following the success of Brideshead Revisited on television, he played Richard II at the Young Vic in 1981, and Mozart in Amadeus with Frank Finlay at Her Majesty's Theatre in 1982.
-He then began working in operetta, playing Koko in The Mikado and Joseph Porter in HMS Pinafore for Sadler's Wells Opera in repertoire from 1982 until 1986.
+Grace secured the part of the flamboyant aesthete Anthony Blanche in Brideshead Revisited (1979–1981).
+He played Richard II at the Young Vic in 1981, and Mozart in Amadeus, with Frank Finlay at Her Majesty's Theatre in 1982.
+He then began working in operetta, playing Koko in The Mikado.

-Grace was Harry Hamilton-Paul in the film Heat and Dust (1983).
+Grace played Harry Hamilton-Paul in the film Heat and Dust (1983).
 It was around this time that he took the role of Robert de Rainault, the Sheriff of Nottingham, in ITV's Robin of Sherwood (1984–86).

 Grace's theatre work in the late 1980s and early 1990s included Jenkins' Ear by Dusty Hughes at the Royal Court in 1986, Bernstein's Candide (Old Vic/Scottish Opera/BBC) in 1988–89 and The Mystery of Irma Vep at the Haymarket Theatre, Leicester (1990), which transferred to the Ambassadors Theatre.
-He played Cole Porter in A Swell Party at the Vaudeville in 1991–92 and appeared in Ken Russell's production of Princess Ida for ENO at the Coliseum Theatre in 1992.
+He played Cole Porter in A Swell Party at the Vaudeville in 1991–92 and appeared as King Gama in Ken Russell's production of Princess Ida for ENO at the Coliseum Theatre in 1992.